- Causes of Depression in Dogs

 Causes of Depression in Dogs

-One of the trickiest parts of depression is that the illness is invisible.
-As a brain-based disease, depression is the outcome of a chemical imbalance, which you cannot see with the naked eye.
+One of the trickiest parts of depression is that the illness is not a physical illness.
+As a mental illness, depression is the outcome of a chemical imbalance, which you cannot see your dog's symptoms with the naked eye.

-However, it's still possible to put the puzzle together and figure out that your dog might be battling a case of depression.
+However, it's still possible to connect the dots on the symptoms and figure out that your dog might be battling a case of depression.
 This is especially true when you have an idea of the potential causes that result in canine depression.

 Some of the most common Potential causes of depression in dogs include:

 - Sudden Changes in Living Arrangements